vuejs/vetur/docs/framework.md

 ## Adding a Framework

-If your Vue UI framework has a lot of users, we might consider adding support for it in Vetur.
+If your Vue UI framework has a lot of users, we might consider bundling its support in Vetur.
+However, this means Vetur's definition for the framework might become outdated.

 Here are the two PRs for [Element](https://github.com/vuejs/vetur/pull/234) and [Onsen](https://github.com/vuejs/vetur/pull/308).
 Open an issue for discussion first before sending PR.